Mary Kay Bergman: Public reaction

-News of Bergman's death was published on several websites, including South Park's website.
+News of Bergman's death was published on several websites, including South Parks website.
 The revelation triggered an outpouring of grief from her fans and friends.
 South Park creators Trey Parker and Matt Stone were initially "too distraught" to issue a statement.
 On March 2, 2000, during an interview at the Paley Center for Media, Parker and Stone spoke about Bergman and the challenge of replacing her work, stating they realized that "one person wasn't going to do it" because of her talent, and that it would take "a lot of talented voice people".

 Memorial

 On November 15, 1999, Sutton, Barth, and Vennari ran a full memorial to Bergman on the Variety magazine.
 To honor Bergman and encourage others to seek help, Dino Andrade established the Mary Kay Bergman Memorial Fund at the Suicide Prevention Center of Didi Hirsch Community Mental Health Center, which raised thousands of dollars toward the cause.
 Her official website, mkbmemorial.com, was converted to support a mental health program for those diagnosed with generalized anxiety disorder.
+The website is no longer active.